openSUSE/obs-scm-bridge/README.md

-Native OBS Git support helper
+Native OBS SCM support helper
 =============================

-Native OBS git is using git repositories for the packaging files.
+Native OBS scm support for the build recipies and additional files.
 This is replacing any source handling operation with OBS directly.
 Any source change must be provided via the git repository in this scenario.

+Only git is supported atm, but this can be extended later.

 It is not recommended to put large binary files into git as this won't scale.
 Use the asset support instead, which is described in pbuild documentation: